 Since they are so closely related, it would make sense if git and GitHub were owned by the same company.
 On the contrary, git is open source software, while GitHub is owned by Microsoft.

 Open source platforms – including git and WordPress – are free to use, modify, and distribute.
-There is a free plan available for GitHub as well, but in order to take advantage of all the platform’s features, you’ll need to upgrade to a paid tier.

 How to Integrate git and GitHub (In 5 Steps)